pauldambra/pauldambra.github.io/_posts/2014-08-03-wrapping-up.md

 * Has Server side caching
 	* does anything not have server side caching these days?!
 ExpressJS does...
 * Can be used by someone non-technical
 	* totally subjective...
-I think this could be used by just about anyone but it would need polish and user-testing to really determine that.
+I think this could be used by just-about-anyone but it would need polish and user-testing to really determine that.

 # Aims